alexander-camuto/seedlm-sim/Readme.md

-# SeedLM: LFSR-Based Weight Compression for PyTorch
+# SeedLM: LFSR-Based Weight Compression simulation using PyTorch

 This repository implements the LFSR-based neural network weight compression technique as described in ["SeedLM: LFSR-Based Weight Compression for Large Language Models"](https://arxiv.org/pdf/2410.10714).

 Rather than using hardware LFSR registers, we simulate them in software to attempt to reproduce the exact behavior described in the original research.

 It provides a simple, modular approach for compressing PyTorch models using Linear Feedback Shift Register (LFSR) techniques.

+I am merely reproducing this research -- all credits due to original authors !

 ## Installation